adammaran/journey/README.md

 # Journey app

-A app for tracking and sharing your trips.
-Made for graduation thesis.
+A mobile application for tracking and sharing your trip.
+Created for graduation thesis